Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Honestly, it does not look like a wolf.

-Okay, what do you want to a picture, though?
+What do you want to picture, though?

 I think they got to the third letter and went, I think I get it.